-The condition of women’s in the rural area is even more critical due to lack of education, awareness and income source.
-The traditional masculine social concept followed by lack of education and awareness is still prevalent in many villages of Nepal.
-Hard labour for gathering livestock and struggle to join their hand to mouth has resisted women to explore from their limited source.
+The condition of women in rural areas is even more critical due to lack of education, awareness, and income source.
+The traditional masculine social concept followed by a lack of education and awareness is still prevalent in many villages of Nepal.
+Hard labor for gathering livestock and struggle to join their hand to mouth has resisted women to explore from their limited source.
 The early marriage and socially deprived of the right to decide pregnancy; women in the remote village have caused frequent maternal and infant death.
 The maternal death rate of Nepal is 170 death/100,000 lives.
 (2010AD)

-The women education and awareness work as a key to improve life standard of women in rural areas.
-Moreover, filtering and polishing social concept of masculine society as well as enhancing gender equality by establishing women right to decide from mutual intersexual respect helps to maintain women empowerment in Nepal.
+The women’s education and awareness work as a key to improving the living standard of women in rural areas.
+Moreover, filtering and polishing the social concept of masculine society as well as enhancing gender equality by establishing women’s right to decide from mutual intersexual respect helps to maintain women empowerment in Nepal.

-To maintain women empowerment in Nepal; the women participation in economic activities like making handicraft product, handmade gifts, eco-friendly products and household decision making plays a prominent role.
+To maintain women’s empowerment in Nepal; women’s participation in economic activities like making handicraft products, handmade gifts, eco-friendly products, and household decision-making plays a prominent role.
 The relationship between women’s economic participation and their input into household decision making can improve family quality of life.
-Hence, women empowerment is essential for the development of our country.
-One of the social women entrepreneur, Sabita Maharjan has been providing employment to hundreds of women with her own knitting business and also has been the best example of women inspiration and women empowerment.
-Women in rural areas need education, awareness and skill training to increase their personal income and this economic input in the family helps to initiate women empowerment.
+Hence, women’s empowerment is essential for the development of our country.
+One of the social women entrepreneurs, Sabita Maharjan has been providing employment to hundreds of women with her own knitting business and also has been the best example of women’s inspiration and women empowerment.
+Women in rural areas need education, awareness, and skill training to increase their personal income and this economic input in the family helps to initiate women empowerment.
 Skill training of any handicraft product, rising agricultural productivity can be an efficient way to increase women’s income in a family.

 “Spark of education creates gender equality.”
-Women’s right and empowerment are associated with each other.
-If women right are established in society properly, it helps to create natural uplifting of empowerment resulting gender equality.
+Women’s rights and empowerment are associated with each other.
+If women’s right are established in society properly, it helps to create a natural uplifting of empowerment resulting in gender equality.